 Plea Bargains in Mecklenburg Gun Cases

-There are a few of different types of pleas available to someone who has been charged with a gun offense in Mecklenburg, namely Guilty, Not Guilty, No Contest, and an Outward Plea.
+There are a few of different types of pleas available to someone who has been charged with a gun offense in Mecklenburg, namely Guilty, Not Guilty, No Contest, and an Alford Plea.
 If you are facing charges, a skilled local lawyer can explain the implications of each choice when it comes to plea bargains in Mecklenburg gun cases.
 Your options depend entirely on the details and circumstances of your particular case.

 Difference Between Guilty and No Contest

 There is not much technical difference between pleading guilty and no contest when considering plea bargains in a Mecklenburg gun case.
 If a defendant pleads guilty, the judge is going to immediately find them guilty.
 If the person pleads no contest, the judge will surmise they offered a plea of no contest with the understanding that they would be found guilty if tried.

 Ultimately, it boils down to a preference: people prefer to say, “I am not contesting the evidence,” as opposed to, “I am guilty.”
 As for an actual trial taking place, the only way a case goes to trial is if a person pleads not guilty.

 Sometimes, choosing No Contest instead of Guilty may have an effect on the record of the defendant.
 Occasionally, the defense can do an evidence-sufficient style agreement on gun charges, such as the brandishing of a gun.
 In that case, the individual agrees to say that the evidence would be sufficient to find them guilty but requests that, instead of passing down a conviction, the court consider allowing the defendant to satisfy the penalty in some other way.
 Examples include: